GoTolstoy/tolstoy-toly-kb/topics/tolstoy-dashboard/library/what-are-the-different-ways-of-uploading-videos-to-Tolstoy.md

 2. Click on New Video, then choose if you want to upload a file, record video, record screen, or import from URL.
    ![Step 2](https://downloads.intercomcdn.com/i/o/745397263/9e13f498a802458eb7409016/image.png)

+If you decide to upload a file, you can drag and drop the file or choose the file to upload.
+This is useful when you're uploading multiple videos at a time.

-Now, let's connect your social accounts.
+If your file is from other sources, you can also connect your social accounts.

 1. Click on Instagram.
    ![Step 1](https://downloads.intercomcdn.com/i/o/940642621/6ef3064042e37ec078385018/image.png)